What is a Project Charter?

 Resources

-The video and templates below provide the guidance and tools you need to create an effective project charter for your next QI initiative.
+The video and template below provide the guidance and tools you need to create an effective project charter for your next QI initiative.

 Developing Your Project Charter